Your options

 Non-direct programs

-Dentistry, Law, Medicine, Nursing, Nutrition, Pharmacy, Veterinary,Physical Therapy
+Dentistry, Law, Medicine, Nursing, Nutrition, Pharmacy, Veterinary, Physical Therapy

-All classes are offerered in Muenster.
+All classes are offered in Muenster.

-Contact your USask college advisor to learn more about program requirements and your off-campus site advisor to learn more about USask offerings at St. Peter's College.
+Contact your off-campus site advisor to learn more about USask offerings at St. Peter's College:

-General office: 306-682-7886
+General office: 306-682-7888

 Ready to apply?

-If you are interested in taking online courses or attending an off-campus site you need to meet the admission requirements and apply to USask.
+If you are interested in taking online courses or attending an off-campus site, you need to meet the admission requirements and apply to USask.

 A non-refundable application fee of $90 CAD is required before your application will be processed.